St. Paul's Choir School: Student life

 Students attend the choir school full-time, completing a rigorous academic program in addition to daily rehearsals and singing for the liturgy several times each week.
 The students are divided into three choirs: the Pre-choristers (boys who are in choral training), the Choristers (fifth to eighth graders who sing with the professional men as The Choir of St. Paul's), and the Chorus (boys whose voices are changing, or who enter as Chorus members, instead of Pre-Choristers).
 The Choristers sing four weekday masses (Tuesday, Wednesday, Thursday, Friday at 12.10 p.m.) each week, Thursday evening vespers, as well as the Sunday 11:00 High Mass with the professional men.
 The Chorus sing at the First Friday 12.10 Mass each month, and other special events.
 Each student's tuition is supplemented by a "working scholarship," whereby the choristers are expected to sing at weddings, funerals and concerts throughout the school year.

 All students study mathematics, science, literature, language arts, social studies, geography, religion, music theory, and french.
 Latin was reintroduced to the curriculum in 2018-2019.
 In addition to these academic subjects, all students study the piano, and several also study the organ.
 Opportunities to perform include regular informal concerts, as well as biannual adjudications.
 Though the school does not participate in any sports leagues, there is a school basketball team that competes against other Catholic schools in exhibition games.
 Many students participate in sports outside of school.

 As of 2021, student enrollment at the school is approximately 40.
 New students are admitted to the third grade based on the results of a vocal audition, application and interview.
 Students commute to Harvard Square from various cities and towns throughout the greater Boston area, sometimes traveling more than an hour each way.
 Most students at the Choir School are Roman Catholic and many have previously attended parochial schools.

 The choir has traveled over the years to sing in Chicago, Montreal, Washington, DC, and Rome.
 They have also been to Mexico City as well as a tour of Germany and Austria in February 2020.
 In 2005, the choir sang in Rome for Masses at St. Peter's Basilica and at the Church of Santa Susanna and again in 2013 before an audience with Pope Francis in St. Peter's Square and a performance in Assisi.
 The choir has sung at Mass on multiple occasions at the Basilica of the National Shrine in Washington, DC, most recently in January 2020.
 The choir has also performed at St. Patrick's Cathedral in New York City in 2012.

+Tuition

+Tuition for the 2024-25 school year is $21,500.